Metastability of Logit Dynamics for Coordination Games: Introduction

-In this work, we obtain results about the metastability of the logit dynamics for different classes of coordination games.

-- We start in Section~\ref{sec::meta} by introducing the notion of an $(\epsilon,T)$-metastable distribution $\mu$ and of its pseudo-mixing time.
-Roughly speaking, $\mu$ is $(\epsilon,T)$-metastable for a Markov chain if, starting from $\mu$, the Markov chain stays at distance at most $\epsilon$ from $\mu$ for at least $T$ steps.
-The pseudo-mixing time of $\mu$ starting from a state $x$, $\pmt{\mu}{x}{\epsilon}$, is the number of steps needed by the Markov chain to get $\epsilon$-close to $\mu$ when started from $x$.
+\paragraph{Our contribution.} Our main contribution is the introduction of the notion of an {\em $(\epsilon,T)$-metastable distribution} of a Markov chain and of the concept of {\em pseudo-mixing time} of a metastable distribution.
+Roughly speaking, a distribution $\mu$ is $(\epsilon,T)$-metastable for a Markov chain if, starting from $\mu$, the Markov chain stays at distance at most $\epsilon$ from $\mu$ for at least $T$ steps.
+The pseudo-mixing time of $\mu$ starting from a state $x$ is the number of steps needed by the Markov chain to get $\epsilon$-close to $\mu$ when started from $x$.

-In a rapidly-mixing Markov chain, after a ``short time" and regardless of the starting state the chain converges rapidly to the stationary distribution and remains there.
-For the case of \emph{non-}rapidly-mixing Markov chains, we replace the notions of ``mixing time'' and ``stationary distribution'' by that of ``pseudo-mixing time'' and that of ``metastable distribution''.
+In a rapidly-mixing Markov chain, after a ``short time" and regardless of the starting state, the chain converges rapidly to the stationary distribution and remains there.
+For the case of \emph{non-}rapidly-mixing Markov chains, we replace the notions of ``mixing time'' and ``stationary distribution'' with those of ``pseudo-mixing time'' and ``metastable distribution''.
 Intuitively speaking, we would like to say that, even when the mixing time is (prohibitively) high, there are ``few'' distributions which give us an accurate description of the chain over a ``reasonable amount of time''.
-Roughly speaking, the state space $\Omega$ can be partitioned into a small number of subsets $\Omega_1,\Omega_2,\ldots$ of ``equivalent'' states; that is, if the chain starts in \emph{any} of the states in $\Omega_i$, then it will rapidly converge to a ``metastable'' distribution $\mu_i$, where metastable denotes the fact that the chain remains there for ``sufficiently'' long.
+That is, the state space $\Omega$ can be partitioned into a small number of subsets $\Omega_1,\Omega_2,\ldots$ of ``equivalent'' states so that if the chain starts in \emph{any} of the states in $\Omega_i$, then it will rapidly converge to a ``metastable'' distribution $\mu_i$, where metastable denotes the fact that the chain remains there for ``sufficiently'' long.

+The similarities with stationary distributions and mixing time are confirmed by some of the properties that are enjoyed by the metastable distribution and the pseudo-mixing time concepts.
+In Section~\ref{sec::meta} we highlight these properties and also the relationship of these concepts with other well-known Markov chain measures, such as \emph{bottleneck ratio} and \emph{hitting time}.